kmsolberg/pong/README.md

 - SVGs are useful for scaling but difficult to render if you want more than a basic shape.
 - Continued to build technical and javascript foundation
 - OOP can be complex to tackle at first, but is useful long-term expecially with larger projects, and is great for having multiple aspects being merged into one cohesive unit.
+- EX.next fixed many of the things I found confusing about Javascript and it was nice to be able to use those new tools.

 ## Setup